 Acu-Tech Disposable Poly Welding Wipes

-These Polyweld wipes are 90% Isopropyl alcohol impregnated, as opposed to Isopropyl Medical Cleaning Wipes or ‘Isowipes’, which are only 70% impregnated.
-This percentage of Isopropyl Alcohol is critical, as the 90% Isopropyl Alcohol content ensures that all oil, grease, and other contaminants will be removed, as per Australian Standards.
-A 70% Isopropyl Alcohol content wipe will not have the same degree of contamination removal, and therefore is not reccomended for Electrofusion Welding of HDPE Pipes.
-Poly Welding Wipes are different to kitchen/bathroom alcohol wipes, medical alcohol wipes or industrial isopropyl cleaning wipes, which may contain lanolin and/or detergent – see PIPA’s reccomendations on surface preparation below.
+These Polyweld wipes are 90% Isopropyl alcohol impregnated, as opposed to isopropyl medical cleaning wipes or ‘Isowipes’, which are only 70% impregnated.
+This percentage of isopropyl alcohol is critical, as the 90% isopropyl alcohol content ensures that all oil, grease, and other contaminants will be removed, as per Australian Standards.
+A 70% isopropyl alcohol content wipe will not have the same degree of contamination removal, and therefore is not recommended for electrofusion welding of HDPE pipes.
+Poly welding wipes are different to kitchen/bathroom alcohol wipes, medical alcohol wipes or industrial isopropyl cleaning wipes, which may contain lanolin and/or detergent – see PIPA’s recommendations on surface preparation below.

 PolyWeld Wipes can be purchased individually or in a box of 12 tubs.

-Note that the requirement to use 90% Isopropyl Alcohol Wipes and using them only once is not a ruse to sell more alcohol wipes – it is a critical part of the welding process, and contamination can result in catastrophic weld failure.
+Note that the requirement to use 90% Isopropyl Alcohol Wipes and using them only once is not a ruse to sell more alcohol wipes – removing contamination is a critical part of the welding process, and even the slightest contamination can result in catastrophic weld failure.

 Page 11 of Electrofusion Jointing of PE Pipes and Fittings for Pressure Applications (POP001): 2.1.2 Surface Preparation – Cleaning